 From the introduction on our main page:

 As we said above, our Hall is also only for autistic people and you need to have been diagnosed to be included.
 We also need some sort of continuity of achievements and commitment over the years as well as a conspicuous body of work, in particular for artists.
 Those featured in books and who have not been officially diagnosed are 1) featured in books on autism/Asperger Syndrome (like Michael Fitzgerald’s books) and 2) they have mostly lived and died before Asperger Syndrome even existed, so obviously they could not be diagnosed, but we still wanted to draw the attention on them because according to experts if they had lived in our time they would most probably have been diagnosed.
-Prof. Fitzgerald for example analyzed the lives of some geniuses in detail in his books (he is an Irish psychiatrist) and concluded that they did fulfill the major criteria for Asperger Syndrome.
+Prof. Fitzgerald (an Irish psychiatrist) for example analyzed the lives of some historical geniuses in detail in his books and concluded that they did fulfill the major criteria for Asperger Syndrome (and explains why).
 The names of these geniuses are preceded by a hashtag.
 In our blog, on the other hand, we feature both members of our Hall of Fame and other extraordinary autistic people.

 We are also aware of the fact that not all autistic people are geniuses, but the percentage of extremely talented people in the autistic population is higher than the percentage of extremely talented people in the neurotypical population, and just as they don’t hide their geniuses we believe that we shouldn’t hide ours either.
 Our intention is not (and has never been) to be elitist, as we are convinced that everyone on the spectrum has something to give and we really love everyone.
 We would just like people to become more aware of the extraordinary gifts and the genius of autism.